oreum-industries/.github/profile/README.md

   used by Oreum Industries on client projects to make data science work faster, more repeatable and consistent etc. Includes various data diagnostics, EDA plots, model factories, Bayesian model evaluation etc.
-  _Public Code, Open Source License_.
+  _Public Code, Open Source License_

 + [**Oreum Template**](https://github.com/oreum-industries/oreum_template) A
   reusable template project structure - all our projects adhere to this.